snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### How this Plugin works

-In this plugin, Snakemake submits itself as a job script when operating on an HPC cluster using the SLURM batch system.
+This plugin is based off of the general SLURM plugin, but with added logic for automatic partition selection specifically on the Cannon cluster at Harvard University.
+With this plugin, Snakemake submits itself as a job script when operating on the Cannon cluster.
 Consequently, the SLURM log file will duplicate the output of the corresponding rule.
 To avoid redundancy, the plugin deletes the SLURM log file for successful jobs, relying instead on the rule-specific logs.